Altria: Headquarters

 Prior to being based in Virginia, Philip Morris had its headquarters in Midtown Manhattan, New York City.
 In 2003, Philip Morris announced that it would move its headquarters to Virginia.
 The company said that it planned to keep around 750 employees in its former headquarters.
 Brendan McCormick, a spokesperson for Philip Morris, said that the company estimated that the move would save the company over $60 million each year.
 The company now has its head offices in an unincorporated area of Henrico County, Virginia, near Richmond.
 In addition, the company has a 450,000-square-foot, $350 million Center for Research and Technology located in downtown Richmond at the Virginia BioTechnology Research Park that employs approximately 600 scientists, engineers and support staff.

+Diversification

+Altria, like other tobacco companies, has invested in science and medical companies which develop and produce medical products for conditions caused or aggravated by smoking.
+As of 2024, Altria's three medical subsidiaries included the following: Cronos group (maker of recreational cannabis), Lexaria Bioscience (Developer of proprietary drug delivery technology, DehydraTECH, to improve active pharmaceutical ingredients entrance into the bloodstream) and Micreos (biotech company focused on discovering and developing recombinant proteins for chronic dermatology and oncology conditions).

+It has also designed and marketed electronic cigarettes.
+Altria launched the MarkTen and Green Smoke brands.
+Both of these were discontinued in December 2018.
+The company returned to this market through the acquisition of NJOY.

 Political influence

 According to the Center for Public Integrity, Altria spent around $101 million on lobbying the United States government between 1998 and 2004, the second-highest such figure for any organization in the nation.

 Altria also funded The Advancement of Sound Science Coalition which lobbied against the scientific consensus on anthropogenic climate change.

 Daniel Smith, representing Altria, sits on the Private Enterprise Board of the American Legislative Exchange Council.

+In 2025, Altria was one of the donors funding the White House's East Wing demolition, and planned building of a ballroom.